NORTH AMERICA:

 The same document displays a different watermark depending on the user viewing it.
 You can even set different print and view watermarks if you wish.
 Naturally, due to Safeguard’s strong anti-copy protection, these cannot be removed, either.

-Though it can work out pricier than an application like Adobe Acrobat, PDF DRM really is your best chance to stop a PDF from being copied.
-No other solution is able to apply PDF no copy controls effectively while also providing dynamic, identifying, and non-removable watermarks.
+Though it can work out pricier than an application like Adobe Acrobat, PDF DRM really is your best chance to prevent a PDF from being copied, printed and shared.
+No other solution is able to apply PDF copy prevention controls effectively while also providing dynamic, identifying, and non-removable watermarks.

 A strong PDF DRM system will not use passwords, plugins, or JavaScript, since these all provide weak protection that can be easily removed or circumvented.

 Locklizard ensures your PDF files are always copy protected regardless of their location.
-Users cannot share, copy and paste content, print or edit PDFs.
+Users cannot share, copy text or images, print or edit PDFs.
 You can lock use to devices and locations, automatically expire and revoke access, and track use.

 To make a PDF not copyable and protect your royalties or sensitive information, take a 15-day free trial of our DRM software.